Theodor-Springmann-Stiftung/hamann-ausgabe-core/HaWeb/README.md

 For a Linux server run:

 `dotnet publish --runtime linux-x64 -c Release`

+In the appropriate settings (set the `DOTNET_ENVIRONMENT` variable on the server to `Staging` (development.hamann-ausgabe.de) or `Production` (hamann-ausgabe.de)) set the variables for

+- HamannFileStoreLinux
+- WorkingTreePathLinux
+- BareRepositoryPathLinux
+- RepositoryBranch
+- RepositoryURL

+Absolute paths, sadly, are reqired.
+Create Folders if neccessary.
+Reading rights are required for `HamannFileStoreLinux` (to save the state).
+The `BareRepositoryPath` usually is the `.git` Folder inside the Repo, where the Server gets the latest commit information from `refs/heads/<Branch-Name>`.
+To sync either you set up a git server and set the server as remote of the repository to push.
+Or use git webhooks to pull on pushes.

 ## Redesign der Hamann-Vebseite, drittes Update
 Veränderungenen in der Funktionalität für den Benutzer